lijianweizhuwei/CMPT886/project/update1.md

     continue;
 }
 ```
-* Extract operands (i.e. 2 vectors) from the instruction
+* Extract operand information (i.e. 2 vectors) from the instruction
 * Change vectors into a single vector
 * Generate a mask for operating instruction
 ```